ArisN123/SentimentAnalysisThesisDocuments/dictionaries/dictionariesreadme.md

-this is where the various created and used in this projects will be found
+this is where the various dictionaries created and used in this project will be found